Nordic Optical Telescope Text Size: Smaller Text Normal Text Larger Text

 3. Make the changes to the FASU wheels that are needed.

-Mounting filters when using MOSCA
+Updating definition files when using MOSCA

 Mounting filters when using NOTCAM